haricharanbonam/blog/README.md

 # 📝 BlogX — Full-Featured Blogging Platform

 Welcome to **BlogX**, a modern, full-stack blogging platform built using the **MERN** stack.
-It’s designed for seamless writing, reading, and connecting with other bloggers — with a clean UI, authentication, interest-based filtering, and real-time content interactions.
+It’s designed for seamless writing, reading, and connecting with other bloggers — with a clean UI, authentication, interest-based filtering, and real-time content interactions..

 ---